-A copy of Honeywell International Inc.'s Conflict Minerals Report is provided as Exhibit 1.01 hereto and is publicly available at http://honeywell.com/investor/conflictminerals.
+A copy of Honeywell International Inc.'s Conflict Minerals Report is provided as Exhibit 1.01 hereto and is publicly available at http://investor.honeywell.com/SEC-Filings (see Conflict Minerals Report).

 Item 1.02 Exhibit

 The Conflict Minerals Report required by Item 1.01 is filed as an exhibit hereto.